emolinaperez/Covid_MX/README.md

  4. Main script for calibrating the model (Calibration_2020_18_06.r)
  5. Data sets used in the analysis (\\SupportingData)

-We well be updating this repository frequently during the comming months.
+We will be updating this repository frequently during the comming months.
 If you have comments of questions please contact us at edmundo.molina@tec.mx